reixyz22/home/README.md

 I wanted to add tests with Jest but was not able to get to this stage; ‘model.ts’ does, however, contain some helpful tests which are commented out.

-## Login and add your API keys to KV Database Instance to use the app!
+## Login and add your API keys to KV Database to use the app!

 Follow the documentation outlined in the [quick start guide](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) provided by Vercel.
 This guide will assist you in creating and configuring your KV database instance on Vercel, enabling you to interact with it.